andrewsomething/digitalocean_exporter/README.md

 to use a read-only token as `digitalocean_exporter` has no need for write access to your account.

+As calls to the DigitalOcean API can be expensive, `digitalocean_exporter` maintains a local cache that is periodically refreshed based on the `refresh-interval` value provided.
+The default is every 60 seconds.

 ```
 $ ./digitalocean_exporter -help
 Usage of ./digitalocean_exporter: